Art, cypresses and beautiful sunsets

 The highlights include sunsets at stunning viewpoints, breathtaking artwork and, of course, yummy gelato.

-We look forward to returning for more one day!
+We look forward to returning to one of the best cities in Tuscany for more one day!

 Discover more about the capital of Tuscany in our comprehensive travel guide to Florence.